akhiltak/mail-service/README.md

 # README

 An integration of a Rails application with the Mailgun API
+ * Sends a welcome email on user creation
+ * If email is not opened for 2 days (and not supressed by user), sends a reminnder email
+ * Test suite to test this functionality
+ * Webhooks to find out list of clicked and bounced emails from Mailgun

 Rails app integrated with Mailgun

 * Ruby version - 2.3.0
+* Rails version - 5.0

 * Configuration
  - Requires redis and sidekiq gem for background processes